 STEP 2: Submit your ACT & SAT Reports

-Submit an official ACT report (optional requirement of applicants 23 years of age or older and/or high school graduate of five (5) years or more unless required to meet the conditions of the Freshman Admissions Policy).
+Submit an official ACT report.
 The ACT is available in local designated testing centers.
 The results will automatically be sent to the University if the applicant specifies Trevecca as his or her college choice (ACT code is 4016.).
 The ACT data base is used in academic advising and is the official academic documentation for admission.
 SAT scores are acceptable although ACT is preferred.
 Applicants are not required to submit the essay component of these exams.
 An existing ACT report can be requested by writing to ACT, Box 414, Iowa City, Iowa 52240.
 ACT/SAT scores on an official high school transcript are acceptable (SAT code is 1809.).

 The ACT/SAT scores are used to determine entry-level courses for English composition, mathematics, and reading.
 Students who place at higher levels will be able to waive beginning courses.
 Students who do not demonstrate college-level competencies in these areas will be required to successfully complete developmental courses in one or two semesters of their first year to reach the necessary competencies to qualify for college level courses.